 - Does this condition increase my risk of other medical problems?

-- What steps will I need to take before having surgery or dental procedures?
+- What will I need to do before having surgery or dental procedures?

 - Does this condition increase my risk of health problems during pregnancy and childbirth?
 Are treatment options available to reduce that risk?

 - Do I need to avoid certain physical activities or types of exercise?

 - I have other health conditions.
 How can I best manage them together?

 What to expect from your doctor